gnswain/math475_project2/project2_answers.md

 # Schedule

 -   **Collection of Data (1 hour)**
-    -   During this time, we'd solely focus on collecting data for our data set since our inital data set did not have a lot of information
+    -   During this time, we'd solely focus on collecting data for our data set since our initial data set did not have a lot of information
     -   We will web scrape various tables from pro-football-reference
     -   We'd also take the time to clean up our data and make sure it's in a form that can be used to build classification models
         -   This means removing any missing values and converting categorical features into numerical ones through one hot encoding